OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 ## Exchange user identity token

 > [!IMPORTANT]
 > Legacy Exchange user identity tokens and callback tokens will be turned off for all Exchange Online tenants in October 2024 as part of [Microsoft’s Secure Future Initiative](https://blogs.microsoft.com/on-the-issues/2023/11/02/secure-future-initiative-sfi-cybersecurity-cyberattacks/), which gives organizations the tools needed to respond to the current threat landscape.
 Exchange user identity tokens will still work for Exchange on premise.
 Nested app authentication is the recommended approach for tokens going forward.
-For more information see <tbd blog post>
+For more information see our [blog post about nested app authentication and legacy Exchange tokens](https://aka.ms/NAApreviewblog).

 Exchange user identity tokens provide a way for your add-in to establish the identity of the user.
 By verifying the user's identity, you can then perform a one-time authentication into your back-end system, then accept the user identity token as an authorization for future requests.
 Use the Exchange user identity token: